Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara.md

 # Print area, depending on working mode

-The print area can be tested in https://www.geogebra.org/m/EUurHEUE
+The print area can be tested in GeoGebra: [EUurHEUE](/https://www.geogebra.org/m/EUurHEUE)

 The print area depends on the arms lengths, the distance between the Actuators and the constraints.